-A: Salaries here are much lower than any other country I’ve lived in, and the bureaucracy is a nightmare.
-For example, you have to make appointments even just to ask for information and they can take months, making immigration a hassle.
-I miss how streamlined most processes are back home, and also how everyone has the same work ethic in terms of getting tasks done.
+A: Salaries here are much lower than in any other country I've lived in, and the bureaucracy is a nightmare.
+For example, you have to make appointments even just to ask for information, and they can take months, making immigration a hassle.
+I miss how streamlined most processes are back home and also how everyone has the same work ethic in terms of getting tasks done.

 Q: What are the biggest safety issues facing expats living in Spain?
 Are there any areas expats should avoid?